Stop! Your Lease Extension in Parbold Could Be FREE

 Main reasons to start your Parbold lease extension today:

-It is conventional wisdom that a residential leasehold with over 100 years remaining is worth roughly the same as a freehold.
-Where an further 90 years added to all but the shortest lease, the property will be worth the same as a freehold for decades to come.
+It is conventional wisdom that a residential leasehold with in excess of one hundred years remaining is worth approximately the equivalent as a freehold.
+Where an additional 90 years added to any lease with more than 35 years remaining, the residence will be equivalent in value to a freehold for many years ahead.

 Lender Requirement